-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of the medical problem.
+Use the menu to see other pages.

-- Type of cancer suspected
+The type of cancer suspected

-- Signs and symptoms
+Your signs and symptoms

 In addition to a physical exam, the following tests may be used to diagnose appendix cancer:

-Biopsy.
+- Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

-Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan can also be used to measure the tumor’s size.
+- Computed tomography (CT or CAT) scan.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, cross-sectional view 3-dimensional or 3-D that shows any abnormalities or tumors.
+A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

-Magnetic resonance imaging (MRI).
+- Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
+MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

-Ultrasound.
+- Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.

 After diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
+If the diagnosis is appendix cancer, these results also help the doctor describe the cancer.
+This is called staging.